 Consuming A Balanced Diet

-Diets rife with protein, produce products, and healthy fats, while limiting their intake of sugar, unhealthy fats, and salt is thought to reduce one’s risk.
+Diets rich in high-quality protein, fresh produce , and healthy fats are optimal.
+Patients should limit their intake of sugar, unhealthy fats, and salt to reduce one’s risk.
 Additionally, remaining properly hydrated is critical to optimal brain health.

 Physical activity often proves important to brain stimulation.
 Said action releases hormones geared towards improving mood and mental alacrity.